rdlynx19/quadrotor-control-and-trajectory-generation/README.md

 ## 2D Control of Quadrotor
 After controlling quadrotor in 1 Dimension, our next objective is to build a PD controller to control the motion of quadrotor in Y-Z (2D) plane.
-Below are results ,we moved the quadrotor from some y postion to another, keeping heigth (z) constant.
+Below are results ,we moved the quadrotor from some y postion to another, keeping height (z) constant.

 ### Hover Controller
 The Quadcopter was moved to a desired position in y direction